feldera/feldera/docs/docs/demos/secops.md

 # Developer Security Operations

 This demo walks through a developer security operations (DevSecOps) scenario.
-This scenario uses Feldera to analyze streams of data about software as it is transformed from source code to binary artifacts through CI build pipelines and deployed using Kubernetes.
+This scenario uses the Feldera Platform to analyze streams of data about software as it is transformed from source code to binary artifacts through CI build pipelines and deployed using Kubernetes.

 The data streams also report vulnerabilities discovered in software source code.
 Our goal is to link source code vulnerabilities to the